 - 1- inch cube ginger, peeled and finely minced

 - 1 clove of garlic, finely minced

-- Stab the squash in several places with a paring knife to vent steam.
+Stab the squash in several places with a paring knife to allow steam to vent in the microwave.
 Place on a microwave-safe plate and microwave for 8 minutes.
 Pay close attention and listen for squealing sounds (especially after 5 minutes): these indicate that the squash is about to explode.
 In this case, turn off the microwave and let the squash sit for thirty seconds to a minute (don't open the door).
 Then resume microwaving (and listening carefully), up to 10 minutes or until the squash is very soft.